fedarko/strainFlye/README.md

   -h, --help  Show this message and exit.

 Commands:
-  align         Aligns reads to contigs, and filters this alignment. call-naive    Performs naive mutation calling with controlled FDR. diversity     Computes the diversity index for MAGs. spots         Identifies hot- and/or cold-spots in MAGs. matrix        Computes mutation matrices of a MAG. link-graph    Constructs the link graph structure for a MAG. smooth-jumbo  Generates smoothed haplotypes using jumboDBG.
+  align       Aligns reads to contigs, and filters this alignment. call-naive  Performs naive mutation calling with controlled FDR. diversity   Computes the diversity index for MAGs. spots       Identifies hot- and/or cold-spots in MAGs. matrix      Computes mutation matrices of a MAG. link-graph  Constructs the link graph structure for a MAG. smooth      Generates smoothed haplotypes.
 ```